 Nearly a quarter of the added sugar in our diet comes from soft drinks and children aged 11-18 get 40% of their added sugars from soft drinks

-We welcomed the Government's announcement of a levy on sugary soft drinks from 2018, but are calling for measures to go further to cover a wider range of sugary food and drinks, and for proceeds of the sugar levy to go towards funding children's oral health initiatives.
+We campaigned for a sugar tax on soft drinks for many years, and we were pleased that the Government announced a levy on sugary soft drinks from 2018, but are calling for measures to go further to cover a wider range of sugary food and drinks, and for proceeds of the sugar levy to go towards funding children's oral health initiatives.

 Tooth decay is the number one reason why children aged 5-9 are admitted to hospital in England.